uviclibraries/recording-for-language-revitalization/1-location-matters.md

 ---
 <img src="images/01-location-logo.jpg" style="float:right;width:250px;height:250px;" alt="Decorative">

-# Choose a Great Recording Spot & Placement for Your Microphone
+# Choose a Great Recording Spot

 Good audio recordings start long before you press the record button.
 The room you choose and where you clip the microphone make a bigger difference to sound quality than almost anything else, and fortunately both are quick and easy to get right.
 This activity walks you through picking a quiet, "soft" recording space for you to record your audio in.